comp110-lytle/comp110/site/cqs/oop-mutable.md

 Now, you are going to write a method that belongs to the Point class and *mutates* a `Point`.

-It'll should the following properties:
+It should have the following properties:

 * Method name: `scale_by`
 * Parameters: `self` and `factor: int` (In general, the first parameter of a method should always be `self`)